Skip to main content

 How does High School for Law Advocacy and Community Justice rank in NY?

-High School for Law Advocacy and Community Justice is ranked #1797 out of 4,739 schools in NY.
+High School for Law Advocacy and Community Justice ranks #1,647 of 4,742 schools in NY.

 What is High School for Law Advocacy and Community Justice's MySchoolScout rating?

-High School for Law Advocacy and Community Justice has a composite rating of 6.9 out of 10 on MySchoolScout.
-This score combines academic performance, student growth, and school environment into a single score.
-Equity data is shown separately for context.
+High School for Law Advocacy and Community Justice has a current MySchoolScout rating of 7.0 out of 10.
+This score combines the level-appropriate components shown in the rating breakdown; equity data is shown separately for context.

 What are the test scores at High School for Law Advocacy and Community Justice?